Frequently Asked Questions

 Yes, help may available, please visit the Department for Work and Pensions Website for further information.
 Visit Site

-Yes you can, alternatively we can dress the deceased in one of our gowns.
+Yes you can choose a favourite outfit or, alternatively we can dress the deceased in one of our gowns.

-Yes, you can put personal items in the coffin, however we cannot allow any metal and glass items for cremations.
+Yes, you can put personal items in the coffin, many people choose a treasured photo or memento.
+However, please be aware that we cannot allow any metal and glass items for cremations.

-Yes, our chapel is available to you any time during office hours, but please telephone first to make an appointment.
+Yes, our chapel is available to you for a visit any time during office hours, but please telephone first to make an appointment.

-Yes.
-Because only one cremation at a time can be carried out in the cremator, once the cremation process has finished the cremated remains are cooled, then removed from the cremator and placed into an urn that is clearly identified with the persons details.
+Yes as only one cremation at a time is carried out in the cremator.
+Once the cremation process has finished the cremated remains are cooled, then removed from the cremator and placed into an urn that is clearly identified with the persons details.

 There are a number of options available to you.
 Firstly cremated remains can be scattered in the crematoriums garden of rest either in the presence of the family or just in the presence of the crematorium staff.
 Secondly you can instruct us to make arrangements with the crematorium for the cremated remains to be interred either in a cremation plot or a family grave if one is available.
 Thirdly, cremated remains can be removed from the crematorium by ourselves on the families behalf and returned back to a family where you may wish to keep them at home, or take them to a special place that was personal to that person.